John Still (footballer): Return to Dagenham & Redbridge

 On 31 December 2015 it was announced that Still would return as manager of struggling Dagenham & Redbridge, replacing Wayne Burnett who had been sacked earlier in December.

 Third spell at Barnet

 On 17 May 2018, Still resigned from his role at Dagenham.
 A day later, he was confirmed as manager of Barnet, joining the National League club for the third time.

 Still announced his retirement from football management on 28 December 2018 and took on the role of head of football at the club.
 Still left the Bees by mutual consent on 23 January 2019.

 Maidstone United

 Still came out of retirement less than a month later when he joined Maidstone United as head of football on 23 January 2019.
 Still announced his retirement for a second time on 9 March 2020, leaving the club at the end of the 2019–20 season and expiration of his 18-month deal.

-Head of football, Southend United
+Southend United

 On 23 November 2021, Still was appointed head of football at Southend United.

+Chelmsford City

+On 20 April 2026, Still was appointed as Head of Football at National League South club Chelmsford City.